awsdocs/aws-cloudformation-user-guide/doc_source/protect-stack-resources.md

 # Prevent updates to stack resources<a name="protect-stack-resources"></a>

 When you create a stack, all update actions are allowed on all resources\.
 By default, anyone with stack update permissions can update all of the resources in the stack\.
 During an update, some resources might require an interruption or be completely replaced, resulting in new physical IDs or completely new storage\.
 You can prevent [stack resources](aws-template-resource-type-ref.md) from being unintentionally updated or deleted during a stack update by using a stack policy\.
 A stack policy is a JSON document that defines the update actions that can be performed on designated resources\.

 After you set a stack policy, all of the resources in the stack are protected by default\.
 To allow updates on specific resources, you specify an explicit `Allow` statement for those resources in your stack policy\.
 You can define only one stack policy per stack, but, you can protect multiple resources within a single policy\.
 A stack policy applies to all AWS CloudFormation users who attempt to update the stack\.
-You can't associate different stack policies with different users\.
+You can't associate different stack policies with different users

 A stack policy applies only during stack updates\.
 It doesn't provide access controls like an AWS Identity and Access Management \(IAM\) policy\.
 Use a stack policy only as a fail\-safe mechanism to prevent accidental updates to specific stack resources\.
 To control access to AWS resources or actions, use IAM\.